-Celery, cucumbers, asparagus, strawberries, watermelon, oranges, blueberries, and green peas are very low or low calorie density.
+Celery, cucumbers, asparagus, strawberries, watermelon, oranges, blueberries, and green peas are very low or low-calorie density.
 You would expect this.
-However, whole wheat spaghetti is also low.
+However, whole-wheat spaghetti is also a low-calorie density food.
 Does that surprise you?

-Likewise, granola bars, almonds, and hard pretzels are higher density (they have no water in them at all and will not leave you feeling full).
+Likewise, granola bars, almonds, and hard pretzels are higher density (they have no water in them and will not leave you feeling full).

-It’s not just big portions that are leading to our obesity epidemic.
-Specifically, it’s big portions of very calorically dense foods.
-You can eat 955 spears of asparagus or 6 pieces of chicken pot pie for the same number of calories.
+It’s not just huge portions that are leading to our obesity epidemic.
+Specifically, it’s significant portions of very calorically dense foods.
+You can eat 955 spears of asparagus or six pieces of chicken pot pie for the same number of calories.